Cathedral of Saint Mary (St. Cloud, Minnesota): Cathedral

 Holy Angels Cathedral in St. Cloud was severely damaged in a fire in 1933.
 It was rebuilt without its tall spire, which led Bishop Joseph Francis Busch to desire St. Mary's as his cathedral.
+The Holy Angels Cathedral still stands today, and was renovated and turned into Holy Angels Performing Arts Center for Cathedral High School.
 In 1937 Pope Pius XI named St. Mary's the cathedral of the St. Cloud Diocese.
 At that time the Benedictine monks left St. Mary's for St. Augustine parish on the east side of St. Cloud and were replaced by diocesan clergy.

 The rectory had fallen into disrepair and was torn down in 1947.
 The priests moved into the convent and the sisters moved to the top floor of Saint Mary's Institute.
 Saint Gertrude's School, which educated the mentally disabled, occupied the first floor of the Institute for a time.
 That building was sold and torn down in 1971.

 The cathedral was extensively renovated beginning in 1980 under the direction of Frank Kacmarcik.
 The pipe organ was installed in the apse and dedicated in 1984.
-The Mother of Perpetual Help Shrine in the lower church was destroyed in a fire that did extensive damage to the lower church and smoke damage to the upper church.
+The Mother of Perpetual Help Shrine in the lower church was destroyed in a fire that extensively damaged the lower church and did smoke damage to the upper church.
 The lower church was renovated to create a chapel for Mass during the week, as well as a Eucharistic chapel and a gathering space.
-Five terra cotta disks that portrayed the crux gammata or swastika, an ancient stylized cross, were removed from the exterior of the cathedral in 2006.
+Five terra cotta disks that portrayed the crux gammata or swastika, an ancient stylized cross.
+The symbols were portrayed in a rough-hewn wooden texture, with olive branch leaves and fruit in the background.
+They were removed from the exterior of the cathedral in 2006.
 Because of its association with the Nazi Party in Germany, the parish determined the crux gammata could never recover its association with the Cross of Christ.
-They were replaced by five new limestone disks that depict the Luminous Mysteries that were composed by Pope John Paul II.
-The cathedral was refurbished in 2013 with a new floor, interior paint, and refurbishing the pews and kneelers.
+They were replaced by five new limestone disks depicting the Luminous Mysteries composed by Pope John Paul II.
+In 2013 the cathedral got a new floor, interior paint, and refurbished pews and kneelers.